-Macquarie engages in the wider community through various programs, including the Macquarie Group Foundation (the Foundation), Macquarie Sports and the Macquarie Group Collection.
+Macquarie engages in the wider community through various programs, including the Macquarie Group Foundation (Foundation), Macquarie Sports and the Macquarie Group Collection.

-Together with Macquarie staff, the Foundation has in total contributed more than \$A410 million to thousands of community organisations since its inception in 1985.
-Staff also volunteer with a number of community organisations globally.
-In the year ended 31 March 2020, the Foundation and Macquarie staff contributed a record \$A51 million and approximately 46,000 hours to non-profit organisations.
+Together with Macquarie employees, the Foundation has contributed over \$A475 million in total to thousands of community organisations since its inception in 1985.
+FY2021 was a record year, as the Foundation and Macquarie employees contributed more than \$A64 million to over 2,400 community organisations.
+Staff also volunteered their time with non-profit organisations globally through skills sharing, pro bono work and non-profit board positions.